Frequently Asked Questions about CJEO

 Q: Who can ask for advice?

-A: Judicial officers and candidates for judicial office may request an informal or formal written opinion or oral advice.
+A: Judicial officers and candidates for judicial office may request an informal or formal written opinion or expedited advice.
 Members of the public and representatives of entities, such as courts, may suggest topics for the committee to address in formal written opinions.
-You may request or suggest an opinion here.

 Q: What’s the difference between informal and formal opinions?

-Q: Can I get copies of the committee’s formal opinions when they are distributed?
+Q: Can I get copies of the committee’s opinions and advice when they are distributed?

-A: Yes, by requesting placement on the CJEO distribution list.
+A: Yes, by requesting placement on the CJEO distribution lists.

 Q: If I make a request or submit a topic, will my name be kept confidential?

 A: Yes.
-The committee keeps all names and identifying information strictly confidential, within the committee during deliberations and outside of the committee in all circumstances, including its final opinions.
-Learn more about CJEO’s confidentiality policy here.
+The committee keeps all names and identifying information strictly confidential, both within the committee during deliberations as well as outside of the committee in all circumstances, including when the committee issues opinions and advice and posts them to its website.

 Q: Can I waive confidentiality so that I can rely on the committee’s opinion in other proceedings?

-A: Yes.
-If you are a member of the judiciary and your conduct is the subject of an opinion request.
-Confidentiality can be waived in writing using CJEO forms.
-The confidentiality of all committee deliberations and records, however, cannot be waived.
+A: Yes, if you are a member of the judiciary or a candidate for judicial office, and your conduct is the subject of an opinion request.
+Confidentiality can be waived in writing by contacting CJEO at firstname.lastname@example.org.
+The confidentiality of all committee deliberations and records, however, cannot be waived.8

 Q: Will the committee give me advice about conduct being investigated by the Commission on Judicial Performance (CJP)?